 - Loss of Use: If your home becomes uninhabitable after a covered event, Loss of Use can help pay your hotel or restaurant bills while it undergoes repair.

 - Personal Liability: If someone sustains an injury on your property and sues you, Personal Liability coverage can help pay your legal costs along with the final judgment.

 - Medical Payments: For injuries sustained on your property in which the injured party did not take you to court, your homeowners insurance policy can help pay any medical bills involved.

 For more information, visit the Washington Department of Insurance.

 Find Washington homeowners insurance quotes in your city

 Call us at 1-877-919-2740 or enter your information above to get started with a quote.
-You also can find more information by clicking on your city below.
 We look forward to hearing from you.